joergschultzelutter/pypi-publish-workflow/README.md

   REGEX_PATTERN:  __version__\s*=\s*"(.*)"
 ```

-Replace the placeholder for the source file and amend the regex, if necessary
+Replace the placeholder for the source file with the relative path to your Python file which contains the version information.
+Amend the RegEx, if necessary.

 ## Running the Github Action